 Cooking Dos and Don'ts

 We never double the recipe—most people will take just a small portion, and there are more than enough dishes to fill a plate.
 We do pay attention to dietary restrictions, however, and try to have enough gluten-free or vegetarian options for members who don't eat everything.
-Do a little survey before the meeting and add a column on the spreadsheet to reflect restrictions.
+Do a little survey before the meeting, and add a column on the spreadsheet to reflect restrictions.
 We've learned who the cilantro and dill haters are and keep these herbs on the side when used as a garnish.

 Most food is served at room temperature.
 Sometimes the host will volunteer to cook a dish that would be better served out of the oven (anything with melty cheese), and occasionally a member will ask to heat up their contribution, but that's rare.
 We all bring serving utensils for our dishes and take them home to wash.

-In our group, the host provides dishes and silverware (paper plates and compostable forks are fine, just make sure they're sturdy).
+In our group, the host provides dishes and silverware (paper plates and compostable forks are fine; just make sure they're sturdy).
 The host also stocks up on drinks, though often a member will bring a beverage from the designated cookbook as well.

 The biggest concern most people have is where everyone will sit.
 In our group we rarely fit around a table (and the table is usually covered with serving dishes).
 But people figure it out—they perch on the arms of chairs or sit on the floor.
 Lack of chairs never kept anyone from having a good time.

 Think of hosting Cookbook Club as collaborative entertaining; it's not all on you.
 If you're running late and the drinks aren't set out, the first person to arrive can jump in and help.
-Also, you set the rules as a group—how about a "don't stress over stacks of books and kid toys in the corner" rule?
-And if you don't have the space, or the idea of hosting terrifies you, it's okay to take a pass; we have some members who just aren't up to it, and in our group that's fine.
+Also, you set the rules as a group—how about a "don't stress over stacks of books and kids' toys in the corner" rule?
+And if you don't have the space, or if the idea of hosting terrifies you, it's okay to take a pass—we have some members who just aren't up to it, and in our group that's fine.
 The point of Cookbook Club is to enjoy yourself.
 Make it easy, make it fun; we're here to judge the cookbooks, not each other.